 Why It’s The Best Hybrid Mattress for Combination Sleepers:

-The Bear Elite Hybrid earned Best Hybrid Mattress in 2023 from NapLab and Best Mattress for Back Pain 2023 from the Sleep Foundation because it provides the right mix of support, pressure relief, and flexibility.
+The Bear Elite Hybrid earned Best Mattress in 2025 from NapLab and Best Sleep Winner 2025 from Architectural Digest because it provides the right mix of support, pressure relief, and flexibility.

 Its zoned coil system keeps your spine aligned as you change positions, while individually encased coils absorb movement, which is great for couples who don’t want to disturb each other.
 It’s also endorsed by the American Chiropractic Association (ACA) for promoting healthier sleep.